isomerpages/moe-greendalesec/_greendale-xperience/Direct School Admission (DSA)/Outdoor  Adventure.md

 to achieve a well-rounded education here at Greendale Secondary School:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Selected for National Certification programmes: Swimsafer Certification,
+<p>Selected for National Certification programmes: SCF 1 star kayaking (with
-SCF 1 star kayaking (with the option to pursue 2 star kayaking), SMF Rock climbing level 1 (with the option to pursue level 2 Rock Climbing)</p>
+the option to pursue 2 star kayaking), SMF Rock climbing level 1 (with the option to pursue level 2 Rock Climbing)</p>
 </li>
 <li>
-<p>Selected to participate in our Annual 2D1N Sea Expedition.</p>
+<p>Selected to participate in our Annual Sea Expedition.</p>
 </li>
 <li>
 <p>Opportunity to represent school in GARanG competition, National Orienteering